 where ln⁡(y0,t) represents log sales of the focal product for a store at week t.
 X is the matrix for the explanatory variables including prices, features, and displays of all the products in the same product category. u represents the error term. β represents the vector of the parameter coefficients.
 N is the total number of SKUs for the category. η0 is the shrinkage factor.
 The LASSO procedure thus imposes a constraint to the sum of the absolute values of the models’ parameter coefficients.
 It removes the less relevant explanatory variables by pushing their parameter coefficients towards zero.
 We control the model simplification process using the shrinkage factor based on a 10-fold cross validation (Ma & Fildes, 2017; Ma et al., 2016).

 During the second stage, we construct the General Autoregressive Distributive Lag (ADL) model following Huang et al. (2014) based on the variables retained by the LASSO procedure during the first stage.
-The LASSO procedure has a limitation that it may potentially miss important variables especially under the condition of high multicollinearity (Fan & Lv, 2008; Ma et al., 2016).
+The LASSO procedure has a limitation in that it may potentially miss important variables especially under the condition of high multicollinearity (Fan & Lv, 2008; Ma et al., 2016).
 Previous studies suggest that product sales are usually mostly influenced by the prices and promotions of the products themselves (Bucklin, Gupta, & Siddarth, 1998).
-Thus, we intentionally incorporate the prices and promotions of the focal product in the general ADL model even if these variables were not retained by the LASSO procedure during the first stage.
+Thus, we intentionally incorporate the prices and promotion variables of the focal product in the general ADL model even if these variables were not retained by the LASSO procedure during the first stage.
 We also incorporate the dynamic effects of these explanatory variables as well as a time variable to capture the potential trend, four trigonometric variables to capture the seasonal effect, and other dummy variables to capture the calendar effect.
 The constructed general ADL model for each product in a specific store can be demonstrated as follows:

 ln⁡(y0,t)=intercept+τ*t+j=1Lαjlny0, t-j+j=0Lβ0,jlnp0,t-j+j=0Lγ0,jFeature0,t-j+j=0Lγ0,jDisplay0,t-j+m=1Mj=0Lβm,jlnpm,t-j+n=1Nj=0Lγn,jFeaturen,t-jn=1Pj=0Lγn,jDisplayn,t-j+θ1sin2πt52+θ2cos2πt52+θ3sin2πt4+θ4cos⁡(2πt4)